AkashJha518/AkashJha518/README.md

 * 🎓 Recently completed my postgraduate studies with a strong interest in software development and web technologies.
 * 🐍 Skilled in **Python, C/C++, HTML, CSS, JavaScript, and ReactJS**.
-* 💻 Experienced in **WordPress website and theme customization** for personal projects.
-* 🚀 Passionate about **Web Development, Digital Marketing, Social Media Optimization (SMO), and Content Moderation**.
 * 🌱 Continuously learning new technologies and building projects to enhance my skills.

 ---